 Emission measurements were made in a 1 m3 exposure chamber with the 3D printer placed in the middle.
 There were accessible ports with gloves on the side walls of the chamber to enable operation with the printer inside, without opening the chamber or changing the air conditions inside the chamber.
-The interaction chamber was validated for its air-tightness, mixing and air exchange rate according to standards.^{2,3}
+The interaction chamber was validated for its air-tightness, mixing, and air exchange rate according to standards.^{2,3}

 The studied SLA 3D printer has an enclosed design; a clear resin from the printer manufacturer was loaded in the printer tank when the printer was loaded in the chamber.
-The printer was heated to 31°C before print process started, followed with a 4-hour print, with the printer enclosed for the entire process.
+The printer was heated to 31°C before print process started, followed by a 4-hour print, with the printer enclosed for the entire process.
 The post-processing treatments included a wash and a cure process.
-The wash unit is enclosed with the washing reagent of isopropyl alcohol (IPA); the lid was only open when loading/unloading the printed object.
-The time for wash treatment was 15 min.
-The cure unit is also enclosed with a 405 nm light; the lid was only open when loading/unloading the printed object.
-The treatment time for cure was 10 min.
+The wash unit was enclosed with the washing reagent of isopropyl alcohol (IPA); the lid was only open when loading/unloading the printed object.
+The time for wash treatment was 15 minutes.
+The cure unit is also enclosed with a 405 nm light.
+The treatment time for curing was 10 minutes.